BANKING SECTOR PERFORMANCE

-The country breakdown for total deposits shows the lowest shares recorded in 2016 were in Denmark (28%), Ireland (30%), Sweden (35%) and Finland (37%).
+The country breakdown for total deposits shows that domestic deposits were equivalent to less than half of the assets in Denmark, Ireland, Sweden, Finland, UK and Luxembourg.
 The figures continue to reflect, in part, different banking models, for example the well-developed covered bond markets in Scandinavia.
-Meanwhile countries with the largest shares of deposits financing banking sector’s assets were Bulgaria (71%), Slovenia (73%), Slovakia (74%) and Lithuania (75%).
+Meanwhile, countries with the largest shares of deposits financing the banking sector’s assets were Lithuania, Bulgaria, Croatia, Slovenia, Slovakia, Estonia, Poland, Portugal, Latvia, Italy and Romania, all of which had deposits equivalent to 70% or more of assets.